-Treats gastroesophageal reflux disease (GERD) and conditions that cause your stomach to make too much acid (such as Zollinger-Ellison syndrome).
-Also used with antibiotics to treat certain types of ulcers.
-Prevents stomach ulcers and stomach irritation in patients taking pain and arthritis drugs, such as aspirin or ibuprofen, for long periods of time.
-This medicine is a proton pump inhibitor.
+Treats heartburn, gastroesophageal reflux disease (GERD), and conditions that cause your stomach to make too much acid.
+Also helps heal a damaged esophagus.
+Prevents stomach ulcers and stomach irritation in patients who take NSAID pain or arthritis medicine.
+This medicine may be used in combination with antibiotics to treat ulcers.
+This medicine is a proton pump inhibitor (PPI).

 There may be other brand names for this medicine.

 When This Medicine Should Not Be Used

 Do not use this medicine if you have had an allergic reaction to esomeprazole or similar medicines, such as lansoprazole, omeprazole, pantoprazole, Aciphex®, Prevacid®, Prilosec®, or Protonix®.

 - Your doctor will tell you how much of this medicine to use and how often.
 Do not use more medicine or use it more often than your doctor tells you to.